dalers/hydra/doc/CONTRIBUTING.md

 * email the repository owner (for preliminary discussion)

-It is often helpful to discuss your desired change even before starting to write code because others may be considering or have even started development of a similar change, be able to suggest improvements or refinements to your proposal based on their needs and experience, or be able to assist you in development.
+It is often helpful to discuss your desired change even before starting to write code because others may have started development of a similar change, be able to suggest improvements or refinements based on their needs and or experience, or be willing to assist you in development.

 ## Pull Request Process